couchbaselabs/Grocery-Sync-iOS/README.md

 ## Grocery Sync for iOS

-This is a simple demo app showing how to use the [Couchbase Lite][1] frameworks to embed a nonrelational ("NoSQL"), document-oriented database in an iOS app and sync it with a database server in "the cloud".
+This is a simple demo app showing how to use the [Couchbase Lite][1] framework to embed a nonrelational ("NoSQL"), document-oriented database in an iOS app and sync it with a database server in "the cloud".

 Here's the "user story":